cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--project-index.md

 ## Concepts and references

-Helpful links; e.g. other solutions, screenshots of Slack convos, customer’s original request, anything too long for the one-pager that can exist as a separate doc.
+Helpful links, e.g. other solutions, screenshots of Slack convos, customer’s original request, anything too long for the one-pager that can exist as a separate doc.
 Folder in Drive where project assets are stored.

 ## Request details
+- Requested by:
 - Executive sponsor:
 - Date: